Top 10 Best German Bands

 2. Scorpions

 Scorpions are a German rock band formed in 1965 in Hanover by guitarist Rudolf Schenker.
-Early members included vocalist Klaus Meine and guitarist Michael Schenker, later replaced by Matthias Jabs.
-The band first gained international attention in the late 1970s, and has since explored styles ranging... read more
+Vocalist Klaus Meine and guitarist Michael Schenker joined several years later.
+Michael Schenker was succeeded by Uli Jon Roth, while Matthias Jabs became the band's lead guitarist in 1978.
+The band first gained... read more

 I just found out they started in 1965!
 The songs I enjoy seem to come from the mid-seventies.
 The music is catchy, and the sound of the singer's accent is endearing.
 It still seems to have a definite European feel, even if you didn't know they were from Germany.
 I only found out about the band when my brother came back from the Army.
 Although I didn't approve of his military stint, I did approve of the music he introduced me to.
 I don't know much about the other bands listed.
 I approve of Kraftwerk and wonder why Nina Hagen didn't make the list as well.
 The inclusion of Kraftwerk validates the fact that this is not only a rock list.